-I am excited to introduce Emma Janzen, an influential, gin-loving, well-established, writer, editor, and journalist for one of the leading publications in drink / liquid culture, Imbibe Magazine.
+I am excited to introduce Emma Janzen, a James Beard Book Award Nominated author, and editor / writer for one of the leading publications in liquid culture, Imbibe Magazine.
 As the Digital Editor at Imbibe, Emma has published numerous pieces of work - each just as impressive as the last.
 Her content features range from recipes, to industry culture & trends, to the latest on beer and wine.
 Basically, there is nothing in drink culture that she can't write about (Is that too much of a jump Emma?
 Based on what I've read, I don't think so).

 All that said - I was left with some questions after reading her book that I wanted to explore with Emma herself.
 What actually drove Emma to write her latest book?
 What were some experiences that stood out to her on her journey?
 And, if she had to pick, where does she imbibe when in NYC?
 In my exclusive interview with her, she sheds light on some of these questions in addition to some of the fun stuff...you know - like her favorite Bon Vivantito cocktail..

 What do you do for a living?

 I am the Digital Content Editor at Imbibe Magazine, which means I manage the editorial content for the website, source/edit recipe features, come up with story ideas, write/edit said stories, source/edit/shoot photos, etc., I also write copy for our twitter and facebook channels and help out with the print edition.
 On the side, I do things like write books, shoot photos, write about design and architecture, etc.

 What is something you would consider to be a fun fact about yourself?